 All Pets Go Raw products start with government-inspected, human-quality, muscle meat as a foundation.
-Our recipes then build on this foundation with the addition of beneficial ingredients such as organ meats, vegetables, fruits, farm-fresh eggs, kelp, herbs, & spices.
+Our recipes then build on this foundation with the addition of beneficial ingredients such as organ meats, vegetables, fruits, farm-fresh eggs and kelp.

 Our pet food is finely ground for easy digestibility and full absorption of nutrients.
 No by-products, grains, meal, or fillers are used—just good, wholesome fresh food.